avalanche-foundation/ACPs/ACPs/113-provable-randomness/README.md

 Validating the `vrfSig` would following this logic:
 1. The proposer has a BLS key

 	a.
-If the parent block had a non empty `vrfSig`, then a BLS signature verification of the proposed block  `vrfSig` would be made against the proposer’s BLS public key and the parent's block  `vrfSig` as the message.
+If the parent block's `vrfSig` was non-empty , then the `vrfSig` in the proposed block is verified to be a valid BLS signature of the parent block's `vrfSig` value for the proposer's BLS public key.

 	b.
-If the parent block does has an empty `vrfSig`, then a BLS signature verification of the proposed block `vrfSig` against the proposer’s BLS public key and bootStrappingBlockSignature would take place.
+If the parent block's `vrfSig` was empty, then a BLS signature verification of the proposed block `vrfSig` against the proposer’s BLS public key and bootStrappingBlockSignature would take place.

 2. The proposer does not have a BLS key

 	a.
-If the parent block had a non empty `vrfSig`, then the hash of the preimage ( as described above ) would be compared against the proposed `vrfSig`.
+If the parent block had a non-empty `vrfSig`, then the hash of the preimage ( as described above ) would be compared against the proposed `vrfSig`.

 	b.
 If the parent block has an empty `vrfSig` then the proposer's `vrfSig` would be validated to be empty.